Written by the BaziGrid Team · Last reviewed: April 2026

 Structural friction

-Sustained depth on a single problem and following through after the strategic picture is clear; the Visionary can move to the next pattern before the current one is fully executed.
+Sustained depth on a single problem and following through after the strategic picture is clear; the Strategist can move to the next pattern before the current one is fully executed.

 Natural operating environment